Rideshare specialty design plate

 You must be a WA state vehicle owner, to get these plates.

 If you own the rideshare van, you may be exempt from sales and use tax.
-To receive the tax exemption, vans must:
+To receive the tax exemption, vans must meet one of the following requirements:

 - Have a seating capacity of 15 or less.